 Federal American Eagle Ammo Review: Amazing Target Rounds

-I remember heading to the range for the first time with my brand-new Glock 17 and several 50-round boxes of American Eagle 9mm Luger 115 grain tucked away in my range bag.
-It was a lovely Hoosier summer day (read: hotter than the blue blazes), but it was a great day of breaking in a new pistol and target shooting.
+I remember heading to the range for the first time with my brand new Glock 17 and several 50-round boxes of American Eagle 9mm Luger 115 grain FMJ tucked away in my range bag.
+It was a lovely Hoosier summer day (read: hotter than the blue blazes), and a great time breaking in a new pistol and target shooting.

 Federal Premium has always put out high-quality rifle and handgun ammunition.
-And when you open a box of their rimfire, shotshell, or centerfire ammo, you know it’s going to go bang when you pull the trigger.
+When you open a box of their rimfire, shotshell, or centerfire ammo, you know it’s going to go bang when you pull the trigger.

-Federal American Eagle ammo is no exception to this rule and is one of Federal’s ammo lines aimed at shooters who want to save money but still spend time at the range.
+Federal American Eagle ammo is no exception to this rule.
+It is one of Federal’s ammo lines aimed at shooters who want to save money, but still spend lots of quality time at the range.

-However, some shooters wonder if Federal American Eagle is a good choice for their firearm (spoiler: it is) and want to know more about the brand before they invest in a case or two.
-Ok, fair enough!
+Some shooters wonder if Federal American Eagle is a good choice for their firearms (spoiler: it is), and want to know more about the brand before they invest in a case or two.
+Fair enough!

 In this Federal American Eagle ammo review, we will examine what Federal American Eagle can offer you and explain why this ammo is a great investment if you love plinking or simply blasting through a few mags at the range.